Mousseauliam/pokemon_draw/POKEMON DRAW.md

 **Cwebcam**

 The `Cweb` class inherits from the `Canvas` class of Tkinter and encapsulates webcam functionality to capture and display real-time video streams in a graphical interface.
 It manages video capture, image processing (such as flipping and resizing), and displaying images on the canvas.
+It also contains two functions that enable and disable the webcam to save resources.
 Declaring this functionality in a separate script improves code modularity and reusability while allowing for less 'heavy' writing.

 **find_pokemon**